kshitiz3133/rbac_vrv_security_by_kshitiz/README.md

 - **Members** are users with limited permissions.
 They can:
     - View notes within their group.
-    - Cannot create, edit, or delete notes.
+    - Cannot edit, or delete notes.
     - Cannot manage members or change roles within the group.

 ## Group and Role Management